 Officers will teach dogs to track their scent, so those wild specimens can be captured and dealt with before they cause more damage.

 There is no evidence that boa constrictors breed in the wild in Hawaii.
 However, there is evidence that there are some out there.
-Stories of boa constrictors being found, or even run over, are semi-regular in Hawaiian news.
+Stories of boa constrictors being found, or even run over, are in the Hawaiian news.

 If they were to breed in the wild, boa constrictors would be bad news for Hawaii’s wildlife.
 In the wild, they feed on birds, and many of Hawaii’s unique bird species are already endangered.
-The warm rainforests of Hawaii would also be perfect for them.
+The warm rainforests of Hawaii would also be ideal for them.

 Are There Pet Snakes Loose in Hawaii?